ajalt/fuckitpy/README.md

 Copyright (C) 2014-2018 AJ Alt

 This work is free.
-You can redistribute it and/or modify it under the terms of the Do What The Fuck You Want To Public License, Version 2, reproduced below.
+You can redistribute it and modify it under the terms of the Do What The Fuck You Want To Public License, Version 2, reproduced below.